xylonzinho/ShadowMountPlusPlus/README.md

 - Notes:
   - Source folder must be the game root and contain `eboot.bin`.
   - Auto-calculates image size using rounded file allocation + metadata + safety margin.
+  - For manual exFAT builds, keep the cluster size at `64 KB` or you may lose performance.
   - Automatically selects exFAT cluster profile:
   - Large-file profile: `64K`
   - Small/mixed-file profile: `32K`